 10 Tips on How To Stop Motion Sickness In VR

 So you just got a shiny new Oculus Quest 2 and you are very excited to start exploring virtual worlds.
 You are midway through exploring a fun new game when it hits you.
 This weird, queasy feeling in your stomach and head.
 Virtual Reality motion sickness is a very real thing.
-It is estimated that after only 15 minutes anywhere from 40 to 70 percent of people may feel the effects of motion sickness.
+It is estimated that after only 15 minutes anywhere from 40 to 70 percent of people may feel the effects of motion sickness when first starting out.
 Let’s go over the top tips for how to stop motion sickness in VR.

 Motion Sickness in VR Symptoms